sfsu-joseo/CSC645/Projects/P2P-Decentralized-Network/README.md

 * Your name and student id
 * General description of the project (a few sentences)
 * If you used external Python modules/libraries.
-Provide a requeriments.txt file
+Provide a requirements.txt file
 * Python version and compatibility issues (if any)
 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.